News Summary Product Sheets MSPA Download Examples

 Examples (and additional specific examples for MSPA and GoogleEarth) :

-FAD: Fragmentation analysis over 5 observation scales and providing 6 classes of fragmentation: Intact, Interior, Dominant, Transitional, Patchy and Rare foreground cover.
+FAD: Where and how much fragmented is the forest cover?
+How does the degree of fragmentation change over different observation scales?
+Fragmentation analysis over 5 observation scales and providing 6 classes of fragmentation: Intact, Interior, Dominant, Transitional, Patchy and Rare foreground cover.

-Reconnect: Detect stepping stones and evaluate efficiency of least cost path between user-selectable objects.
+Reconnect: Which is the most efficient way to go from A to B?
+Detect stepping stones and evaluate efficiency of least cost path between user-selectable objects.

-Cost analysis: cost map, least cost path, bypassing an obstacle, and user-driven cost zones
+Cost analysis: Where are less-difficult locations to travers the landscape?
+Where are the bottlenecks?
+How does landscape permeability change if land cover is changed?
+Cost map, least cost path, bypassing an obstacle, and user-driven cost zones

-Morphological change detection: showing essential gain, loss, unchanged foreground (dark) and background (light).
+Morphological change detection: Can you remove the spurious changes and show the essential change areas only?
+MCD showing gain, loss, unchanged foreground (dark) and background (light).

 Contact: Peter Vogt